wuxc/pywin32doc/md/Python.2c.md

    \}

+\};

-\};How does python manage this?
+How does python manage this?
 First of all, You do not bother to

 write IUnknown and IClassFactory \(python, being a dynamic language,